proddata/plugin-transform/Feature.md

 - **Null handling**
   - `dropNulls: true` removes null-valued fields from the output record.

-- **Unknown fields**
+- **Original fields**
-  - `keepUnknownFields: true` copies input fields not declared in `fields` into the output record.
+  - `keepOriginalFields: true` copies input fields not declared in `fields` into the output record.
-  - `keepUnknownFields: false` outputs only the declared fields.
+  - `keepOriginalFields: false` outputs only the declared fields.
+  - If you map `a_new: a`, the original `a` is still kept because only target field names are considered mapped.

 - **Error handling**
   - `onError: FAIL | SKIP | NULL`